intmus/inttheory19-20/_11-further-part-writing/d1-tonalsequences.md

 w:C:I iii vi ii V I{% endcapture %}
 {% include abc-example.html number="7" abc=ex7 %}

-#### Parallel 6th chords
+#### Parallel 6 chords

 Sequences can also be used to explain how non-diatonic progressions function in a diatonic context.
 One common sequence occurs when first-inversion chords are used in succession to create a stepwise bass line.
-A *parallel 6 chord* is any sequence with repeated first-inversion triads.
+A *parallel 6 sequence* is any sequence with repeated first-inversion triads, most commonly moving downward by step.
 Notice that this does not create objectional parallel voices as long as the root of the chord stays above the chordal fifth.
-If these two voices are inverted, this will result in parallel perfect fifths.
+If these two voices are inverted, the result will contain parallel perfect fifths.
+To label a sequence of parallel six chords, label each chord with its Roman numeral and inversion figure and then place a bracket under the entire sequence with a label of "parallel six sequence."

 {% capture ex8 %}X:8
 T:Parallel 6 chords